 DR RABIN said that, following the implementation of version 6.0 of the International Standard for Laboratories in 2009, WADA was continuing with the adjustment of the related technical documents, and there were several related to this international standard.
 Several technical documents had already been approved in the past by the Executive Committee and only two existing technical documents, the document on identification criteria and the document on endogenous anabolic steroids, and one new technical document on decision limits covering measurement uncertainty, remained to be approved in the future, so he wished to inform the Executive Committee that WADA was currently at the end of the consultation process for these three documents, which would be reviewed one last time by the Laboratory Committee at the next committee meeting on 9, 10 and 11 December.
-The objective would be to incorporate the relevant comments received following the final consultation phase and finalise the draft documents for these three technical documents.
-If all went well, it was anticipated that these technical documents would be submitted for approval by a circulatory vote in early 2010.
+The objective would be to incorporate the relevant comments received following the final consultation phase and finalise the draft these technical documents would be submitted for approval by a circulatory vote in early 2010.